erdnaxe/kraby/docs/training_one_leg.md

 **Important**: The reward function is only using the distance to a **fixed** objective, and the observation contains the position, velocity and torque of each servomotors and also **the absolute position of the endcap** of the leg.
-_This agent is trained on an unrealistic environment._

 ![Training results](img/training_one_leg_pytorch-a2c-ppo-acktr-gail.png)